varsharamineni/BiasTrace/README.md

 With simple prompt
 `scripts/generate_bbq_outputs_vllm_qwen_simple.py`

-Can use job_scripts to run these and get reasoning traces
+Can use job_scripts to run these and get reasoning traces, can edit model and folders and paramters as needed

 ```bash
 job_scripts/run_full.sh